kutschke/SecondaryInputs/README.md

 You can verify that these files have the expected content:

 <pre>
-   mu2e -c SecondaryInputs/fcl/read.fcl -s trkcal_tdaq.art
+   mu2e -c SecondaryInputs/fcl/read.fcl -s data/trkcal_tdaq.art
-   mu2e -c SecondaryInputs/fcl/read.fcl -s crv_tdaq1_1.art
+   mu2e -c SecondaryInputs/fcl/read.fcl -s data/crv_tdaq1_1.art
-   mu2e -c SecondaryInputs/fcl/read.fcl -s crv_tdaq1_2.art
+   mu2e -c SecondaryInputs/fcl/read.fcl -s data/crv_tdaq1_2.art
 </pre>
 To complete the exercise, run the following job to read `trkcal_tdaq.art` as the primary input file and the two `crv_tdaq1*` files as the secondaries: